-Well, I think you know, some of the basics of has the organization, uh, in most organizations do a pretty good job or are they focused in on orienting their board members, um, into the work of the organization.
-But have they spent the time really educating their board members, um, about what is the role of a board?
+Well, I think you know, some of the basics of has the organization, in most organizations do a pretty good job or are they focused on orienting their board members, um, into the work of the organization.
+But have they spent the time really educating their board members about what is the role of a board?
 What are the responsibilities of a board?
-Um, how do they contribute in that way and what’s different than what the staff do?
+How do they contribute in that way and what’s different than what the staff does?
 And really being clear about those roles and responsibilities.
-So, you know, with the, some of the retreats that I’ve done, we’ve either been looking for, you know, to, to, to build, um, you know, to have the organization build a strategic direction, either kind of shorter-term, 12 to 18 months or longer-term, three to five years.
-Uh, but then also, you know, uh, bringing board and staff together to have a conversation about, uh, I’ve worked with one board, they had some really good practices around, um, doing an annual assessment.
+So, you know, with some of the retreats that I’ve done, we’ve been having the organization build a strategic direction, either kind of shorter-term, 12 to 18 months or longer-term, three to five years.
+But then also, you know, uh, bringing board and staff together to have a conversation about, uh, I’ve worked with one board, they had some really good practices around, um, doing an annual assessment.

 Carol Hamilton (21:18)

-And so they had a great groundwork in terms of, um, they were regularly checking in on how they’re doing and they saw some of their indicators start to drop and they weren’t in the, you know, the yellow or red zone yet they were still good, but it was less than, than optimal.
+And so they had a great groundwork in terms of they were regularly checking in on how they’re doing and they saw some of their indicators start to drop and they weren’t in the, you know, the yellow or red zone yet they were still good, but it was less than, than optimal.
 And so they said, well, maybe it’s at some time we need to kind of pay attention to this and get it before it really becomes a problem.
-And so it was facilitating a conversation between board and staff between what are the expectations, what’s working between each group, what does each bring group bring to the, to the mission of the organization.
+And so it was facilitating a conversation between the board and staff between what are the expectations, what’s working between each group, what does each group bring to the mission of the organization.
 And really what came up was each organ that each side was a little bit afraid to have the conversation about, you know, what are the expectations.
-Um, and so that opened up the op the possibility to have that conversation and frankly it, and, uh, the result was they found out that they were both worried about the same thing.
+So that opened up the possibility to have that conversation and frankly.
+The result was they found out that they were both worried about the same thing.